WsdlToPhp/WsdlToPhp/README.md

 You can find this component under ```src/WsdlToPhp/PackageGenerator``` directory.

+## The php generator
+This component as it is named provides an easy way to generate a PHP source code.

+This component is used by the package generator to ensure stability and consistency among generated PHP files.

+You can find this component under ```src/WsdlToPhp/PhpGenerator``` directory.

 ## The bundle generator
 The bundle generator will aim to provide an easy way to generate a symfony bundle based on the generated package.